django/deps/draft/0008-black.rst

 sticking point.
 Many developers feel strongly about retaining control over vertical formatting.

 These issues don't seem critical enough to rule out Black.
-At worst, it could be disabled locally with ``# fmt: off`` and ``# fmt: on`` if it gets the formatting of a block of code egregiously wrong.
+As a last resort, Black could be disabled locally with ``# fmt: off`` and ``# fmt: on`` if it gets the formatting of a block of code egregiously wrong.

 Others explained that, after an initial knee-jerk reaction against change, they started to like Black's choices.
 For example: